3 Days in Porto - A Local’s Perfect Itinerary

 Neither the Francesinha nor the Cachorrinho are exactly healthy (to put it lightly), so if you want something lighter and less indulgent, you can have traditional Portuguese food with a modern twist at Alecrim (in Passeio de São Lázaro Street), or amazing vegan food at the iconic Suribachi, Porto's first macrobiotic restaurant.

-After a busy morning exploring the areas near Rua de Santa Catarina, it's time to check out the famous Dom Luís I Bridge.
+After lunch, it's time to check out the famous Dom Luís I Bridge.
 This pedestrian-only bridge boasts what's probably the best view in Porto, and it's the sort of tourist clichè that even I, a long-time Porto resident, love to enjoy from time to time.

-Jardim do Morro and Miradouro da Serra do Pilar
+Jardim do Morro gardens and Miradouro da Serra do Pilar viewpoint

 Walk across the bridge over to Gaia, on the other side, and then make a stop at Jardim do Morro and Miradouro da Serra do Pilar, both within five minutes of walking distance from the bridge.